Here are our recommendations for setting up and using your Stages Power meter with a Garmin Edge 520.

 Note that on your Edge 520, the sensors are placed in a sensor pool.
 If you own multiple power meters, please be careful to confirm that the correct power meter is connected when beginning a ride in order to record your data.
 It is also possible to select your sensor and name it to associate the ANT+ ID with a particular bike or crank model.

 You must zero reset your Stages Power meter after installation, and we recommend zero resetting once-per-week to keep your meter reading with maximal consistency.

 To Zero Reset using your Edge 520:

-Rotate your Stages Power meter one full revolution to wake the meter, then orient it in the 6 o’clock position, click the ‘Calibrate’ function under the Power sensor profile.
+Rotate your Stages Power meter one full revolution to wake the meter, orient the crankset vertically, then click the ‘Calibrate’ function under the Power sensor profile.

 The ‘Calibrate’ Zero Reset function can be found through this key path: